-Initially, you will explore the research orientation of learning designers, and issues that are important to the field such as co-creation.
-By the end of the first unit, you will have begun the digital portfolio that we will build and refine during your study.
+You will explore the research orientation of learning designers and issues that are important to the field, such as co-creation.

-Our instructors run online classes that you can join from the comfort of home.
+Our instructors run online classes that you can join from the comfort of your home.

-This allows you extra flexibility, saves your travel time, and allows you to experience some of the digital learning experience firsthand.
+This allows you extra flexibility, saves your travel time, and enables you to experience some of the digital learning experience firsthand.

 Careers in digital learning design